open223/models.open223.info/examples/pnnl-bdg3-2.md

 Four roof-top units with VAV are located on the roof.
 Labels have been anonymized, and are not interpretable.

 Example Building 3 Model 2 is provided by Pacific Northwest National Laboratory.
+See [Building 3 model 1](../lbnl-bdg3-2.md) for a different modeling approach for the same building.

 The model contains a representation of the building architecture and lighting system.